IzumiSy/money-track/.clinerules/basic.md

 * Update `README.md` if you make changes related to application feature, Remember that `README.md` is not a technical document.
 * Update `ARCHITECTURE.md` if you make changes that affect technical detail such as architecture, data flow, and code-level stuff.

-## Other

-Others

-* Anytime you use the terminal, make sure to append an `&& sleep 1`, otherwise you won't be able to view the result